 Things were about to become much smoother when Smartlook moved in with Alza.
 They still worked with Google Analytics a lot, but Smartlook quickly became a sweetheart for quickly testing out a new design or new segment of goods.

 Integrating Smartlook in the company was fairly easy.
 Every department got access to the app and also was advised to go through Smartlook School.
 Professionals at Alza are smart cookies, and the Smartlook interface is very intuitive, so nobody ever requested any formal training.

 The considerable advantage of Smartlook was the option of filtering visitors that are tracked.
 Instead of trying to make sense out of tens of thousands of sessions, experts in the company could now watch 10 or 20 sessions to grasp the problem.
-Using only a small part of all recordings is saving money and time for many people in the company.
+Using only a small part of all session recordings is saving money and time for many people in the company.

 Extremely useful when testing a new UI design, Smartlook allows users to zoom in on specific events quickly.
 All the user has to do is to filter recordings for a particular event.
 Then, a first customer session is opened in the player just a couple of seconds before the event.
 Instead the whole X minutes, you will spend the only couple of seconds of your precious time.
 Nice-to-have when handling your average small eshop, but absolutely critical when analysing this multi-million dollar enterprise.